 "If we can get behind the idea that whatever we are worrying about can't be dealt with at 3 a.m. [or] might not be as big a problem in the rational light of day, then we can challenge the productivity of the worry and [will] likely be able to go back to sleep," Bos says.

-Suppressing our negative thoughts
+Suppressing your negative thoughts

-Suppressing negative emotions doesn't make them go away, says Dea Dean, LPC, a licensed marriage and family therapist and professional counselor in Mississippi.
-"When we deny or distract from sadness, fear, or anger, our negative emotions tend to become pressurized and 'spill over' in moments we don't intend for them to," she says.
+Suppressing negative emotions doesn't make them go away, says Dea Dean, a licensed marriage and family therapist and professional counselor in Mississippi.
+"When we deny or distract from sadness, fear, or anger, our negative emotions tend to become pressurized and 'spill over' in moments we don't intend for them to," she explains.